-Most of the grain produced in Australia is exported predominantly to markets in Asia and the Middle East including China, Indonesia, Iraq, Korea, Vietnam, Iran and Vietnam.
+A large percentage of the grain produced in Australia is exported, with major markets in Asia and the Middle East including China, Indonesia, Iraq, Korea, Iran and Vietnam.

 Grain crops can vary greatly in the way that they are pollinated, and because of this, they can vary greatly in terms of the benefit that they receive from insect pollination.
 The main grain crops, such as wheat, barley, maize, oats and rye are all wind pollinated crops and receive no benefit from insect pollination.
 A variety of other grain crops, such as field peas, safflower, lentils, lupins, sorghum, soybeans and other oilseed grain crops such as linseed, flax and linola have been shown (in limited studies) to receive some benefit from insect pollination.
 However, other grain crops such as canola, sunflower and faba bean have consistently been shown to have a significantly higher quality and quantity of crop produced when honey bee pollination occurs, and for this reason, the following information will focus on these three crops.

 Canola is an oil seed plant belonging to the Cruciferae family (Brassicaceae) which is grown in winter throughout the wheat belt areas of temperate Australia.
 Canola blossom is frequently one of the earliest floral species available to commercial honey bees in the southern areas of Australia, flowering from September to October.
 Canola can be of benefit in the management of honey bees; however it can lead to hives swarming and honey obtained from canola crops tends to candy very rapidly, sometimes presenting the beekeeper with an un-extractable product.